pran-7-5/eco_style/README.md

 I don't want any import tax on all hydrogen products, I mean we don't have a single company, how can our market be threatened.
 Buying petrol from outside, money goes away anyway.
 So cut gas purchases by half and buy electrolyzers from Nel_hydrogen.
 This will cut the Toyota_mirai and Nel_hydrogen electrolyzers price in half.

-I don't want Tesla's gigafactory here to bring the toyota mirai instead, well toyota already have production facilities here, obviously battery electric has to stop one day, recycling old battery is a big problem, tesla autopilot is good but not the priority right now.
+I don't want Tesla's gigafactory here, bring the toyota mirai instead, well toyota already have production facilities here, obviously battery electric has to stop one day, recycling old battery is a big problem, tesla autopilot is good but not the priority right now.
 Don't start digging lithium in Kashmir (only tourism, no factory).
 But the Gigafactory concept is good, totally solar powered.
 Enforce all existing factories to use solar.

 Not all solar panels are good.
 The mono perc solar panel is the latest technology and highest rating 500w generation per panel and highest efficiency 21%.
 1 panel per home is enough for most.